LuukHenk/dotfiles/README.md

 - T-C: Ask for installation of ubuntu gui config files --> Do they still work on 20.04?

 #### Bugfixes
-	- I-A001a: .bashrc prompt overwrites current line when line is too long instead of using a newline
-	- I-A003b: Fix yanking to clipboard

 ### Issues
 	- I-B001a: python3, pip3 and pip3 yank must be installed before we can use it